Revision rhinoplasty

 What went wrong during my primary Rhinoplasty?

 Rhinoplasty is one of the most challenging facial reconstructive procedures.
 There is a delicate balance between form and function of the nose.
 Far too often surgeons compromise one at the other’s expense.
-When rhinoplasty is performed to improve the size and shape of the nose, it can disrupt the ability to breath properly.
+When rhinoplasty is performed to alter the size and shape of the nose, it can disrupt the ability to breath properly.
 Also, improvements in breathing may have caused a disturbance in the way your nose looks.

 As a result both aesthetics and breathing must be taken into consideration during rhinoplasty surgery.
-It is crucial that your surgeon have extensive training in both ENT (Ear, Nose and Throat) and facial plastic surgery.

 Am I a Candidate for Revision Rhinoplasty?